-The Secretariat can be considered as an outsourced service to non-members experts.

-The Secretariat's employed professionals are the general contact point of the ECHO CNO and they maintain the membership database, provide general guidance for (potential) members, serve as an administrative point and maintain the Internet services, notably website and e-mail.
-The details of the role of the Secretariat are described in ECHO CNO's Operational Framework.
+The Secretariat can be considered as an outsourced service.
+The Secretariat's employed professionals are the general contact point of the CNO and they maintain the membership database, provide general guidance for (potential) members, serve as an administrative point and maintain the Internet services, notably website and e-mail.
+The details of the role of the Secretariat are described in ECHO CNO's Operational Framework;